medzernik/MedzernikDiscordBotGo/README.md

 # commands:
 ## muting
 .mute @user

-Mutes a user, except this bot and except the priviledged admin role ID user. admin power checking TBD.
+mutes a user, except this bot and except the priviledged admin role ID user. admin power checking TBD.

 ## age check
 .age @user

 checks the age of the user (account age).

 ## user join age check
 .check-users

 checks all the users that connected in less than 24h.